ualbertalib/avp_aviary_api_interactions/README.md

 The above entity relationship diagram models the Aviary API as of November 2024.
 A more detailed diagram is available in the [Aviary Documentation: content model](https://coda.aviaryplatform.com/aviary-simple-content-model-156).

+For testing, use the `Sandbox` collection.

 ## Main Scripts

 The scripts leverage the [Aviary API](https://coda.aviaryplatform.com/aviary-api-14).
 To use the API as of November 2024, an API Key needs to be generated and passed to the sign-in API endpoint along with the organization ID.
 The details for authentication:

 * [Create API Key and store](https://coda.aviaryplatform.com/edit-user-profile-83#_luHGN)
-* Pass the value to the following scripts via environment variables (or anther method)
+* Pass the value to the following scripts via environment variables (or another method)
   * export AVIARY_API_KEY=string_from_step_above
   * export AVIARY_API_ORGANIZATION_ID=128